metinsenturk/devcontainer-templates/images/CONTRIBUTING.md

-# Custom Container Images
+# Contributing a New Container Image

-This directory contains custom container images that can be used independently or referenced by devcontainer templates in this repository.
+This guide explains how to add a new custom container image to this repository.

-## System Overview
+## Prerequisites

-Images are automatically built and published to GitHub Container Registry (GHCR) when changes are detected in the `images/` directory.
-Each image is:

-- **Multi-arch**: Built for `linux/amd64` and `linux/arm64`
+- Docker installed locally for testing
-- **Attested**: Includes provenance and SBOM
-- **Scanned**: Trivy security scan on every build
-- **Versioned**: Tagged with semantic versions and `latest`

-## Creating a New Image
+- Basic understanding of Dockerfile syntax
+- GitHub account with access to this repository

+## Step-by-Step Guide

 ### 1. Create Image Directory